Axis ship-watching activities in the Gibraltar area: Operation Bodden

 On 3 June the Spanish admitted that the Germans had installed devices for coast defence but denied that facilities had been provided for "foreign interests" and offered an assurance that shipping would not be attacked using information from the installations.
-Canaris' subsequent attempts to persuade Franco to rescind this decision failed and the Spanish foreign minister provided Hoare with an assurance on 1 July, that the sites built during Operation Bodden would be shut down and the Germans sent home, yet the Germans claimed that information from the installations was used for an attack on a convoy passing the straits on the night of 11/12 July.
-While these sites were no longer operational by mid-July, the Allies learned from Ultra decrypts, that the Germans were installing the equipment in new locations on Spanish territory.
+Canaris' tried to persuade Franco to rescind this decision but failed and the Spanish foreign minister provided Hoare with an assurance on 1 July 1942, that the sites built during Bodden would be closed and the Germans sent home, yet the Germans claimed that information from the installations was used for an attack on a convoy passing the straits on the night of 11/12 July.
+While these sites were no longer operational by mid-July, the Allies learned from Ultra decrypts that the Germans were installing the equipment in new locations on Spanish territory.

 During July and August, two new bolometer sites commenced operations near Algeciras and Ceuta.
-These sites detected Operation Pedestal, a convoy bound for Malta, during the second week of August 1942 and Axis air, sea and submarine attacks led to many losses.
-Following this engagement, the British Chiefs of Staff Committee again considered countermeasures against the bolometer sites; the Governor of Gibraltar and Special Operations Executive proposed direct attacks on the facilities and the head of the Royal Navy advocated jamming them.
+These sites detected Operation Pedestal, a convoy bound for Malta, during the second week of August 1942.
+Axis air, sea and submarine attacks led to many merchant ship losses.
+Following this engagement, the British Chiefs of Staff Committee again considered countermeasures against the bolometer sites; the Governor of Gibraltar and the Special Operations Executive proposed to attack the facilities and the head of the Royal Navy advocated jamming them.
 During a meeting held on 25 August, the Chiefs of Staff decided to make another diplomatic protest, which was formally lodged with the Spanish Government in October.